paperless-ngx/paperless-ngx/docs/setup.rst

             $ cd /path/to/paperless
             $ docker-compose run --rm webserver /bin/bash

-        This will lauch the container and initialize the PostgreSQL database.
+        This will launch the container and initialize the PostgreSQL database.

     b)  Without docker, open a shell in your virtual environment, switch to the ``src`` directory and create the database schema: